Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 ## Benchmarks

-Here are the benchmark results comparing the performance of `asyncio` on the free-threaded build with the GIL-enabled build on a 12 core Windows machine:
+Here are the benchmark results comparing the performance of `asyncio` on the free-threaded build with the GIL-enabled build on a Windows machine with 6 physical CPU cores and 12 hyper-threads:

 - **TCP Benchmark**: This benchmark measures raw TCP performance.